Search

 • /usr/share/doc/rhel-system-roles/logging/ directory

-You can use the logging RHEL system role to configure logging in RHEL systems as a server and can receive logs from the remote logging system with RELP by running an Ansible playbook.
+You can use the logging RHEL system role to configure a server for receiving log messages from the remote logging system with RELP.

 This procedure configures RELP on all hosts in the server group in the Ansible inventory.
 The RELP configuration uses TLS to encrypt the message transmission for secure transfer of logs over the network.